YARC-Official/docs/songs/Setlist.md

 # 📥 DLC
-These are songs that which we're making available separately from the main setlist.
+These are songs which we're making available separately from the main setlist.
 Maybe we want to spotlight a particular artist without overrepresenting their work; maybe we wish to cover some music that doesn't lend itself to full-band play.
 Whatever the reason, DLC is what we'll be calling it.

 Coming Soon...